Skip to content

 Problem Fix

-ssh: connect to host pitzer.osc.edu port 22: Connection refused Check that OSC is not in maintenance (see System Status).
+ssh: connect to host pitzer.osc.edu port 22: Connection refused Check OSC System Status.
 Verify your SSH key is uploaded at my.osc.edu

-wandb: ERROR api_key not configured Run wandb login again and paste your API key from wandb.ai/authorize
+wandb: ERROR api_key not configured Run wandb login again and paste your key from wandb.ai/authorize

-sqlite3.OperationalError: no such table Make sure you ran the CREATE TABLE statement before querying
+sqlite3.OperationalError: no such table Re-run the CREATE TABLE statement — in-memory databases disappear when the kernel restarts